nigelhorne/ged2site/README.md

     rootdir: /full/path/to/website directory
     SiteTitle: The title of your website
     memory_cache: where short-term volatile information is stored, such as the country of origin of the client
-    disc_cache: where long-term information is stored, such as copies of output to see is HTTP 304 can be returned
+    disc_cache: where long-term information is stored, such as copies of output to see if HTTP 304 can be returned
     contact: your name and e-mail address

 Then upload the dynamic-site directory to your web-server.
 The databases are in CSV format.
-To speed up access you can convert to SQLite format with using [csv2sqlite](http://search.cpan.org/~rwstauner/App-csv2sqlite/), which you should run on each of the .csv files.
+To speed up access you can convert to SQLite format using [csv2sqlite](http://search.cpan.org/~rwstauner/App-csv2sqlite/), which you should run on each of the .csv files.